 Of course, if you love darts then the PDC World Darts Championship is the highlight of your year.
 This is the premier darts competition and you’ll be joining a global TV audience of millions if you tune in to watch the arrow-chuckers compete at the oche.

 Betting on darts is big business too and can be lucrative if you know your darts.
 We hope this article has aided you in your darts betting expertise and will enable you to get a little more out of your PDC World Darts Championship betting experience.
 Please feel free to look at our recommended betting sites and top betting exchanges.
-Make sure to to check out the darts bonuses that we have found as well!

 It’s an annual PDC event with players competing for their countries in teams of two.
 The current holders are Scotland (Peter Wright and John Henderson).